 Military History Staff Biographies

-Meleah Hampton is an historian in the Military History Section, where she has worked since March 2013.
-She is a graduate of the University of Adelaide and is currently completing her PhD with a thesis on the 1916 battles for Pozières and Mouquet Farm.
+Dr Meleah Hampton is an historian in the Military History Section, where she has worked since March 2013.
+She is a graduate of the University of Adelaide and completed her PhD with a thesis on the 1916 battles for Pozières and Mouquet Farm.
 Her primary interest is in the operational conduct of the First World War on the Western Front.
 She is a member of the editorial staff of the Memorial’s magazine, Wartime, and continues to research and write biographies for the Last Post Ceremony project.
+Meleah Hampton is the author of a forthcoming book on 1st Anzac Corps at Pozières and Mouquet Farm in 1916.

 “The cost of inexperience: Americans on the Western Front, 1918”, in Ashley Ekins (ed.), 1918: a year of victory: the end of the Great War and the shaping of history, Exisle Publishers, Auckland, 2010, pp. 99–108.